hapax/hapax.github.io/assets/reality.md

 colour.
 You can be male, female, or non-binary.
 It doesn't matter.
-As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and listen to reality's answer, then you have all that it takes, and probably much more, to be a great scientist.
+As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to listen to reality's answer, then you have all that it takes, and probably much more, to be a great scientist.
 Thank you. <!-- And with that, I will conclude.
 Thank you very much for listening. -->